PROPOSAL

 More recently there has been more attention to potential bias in deep learning models, with the motivation that performance should be independent of the patient’s demographics.
 As such there has been research on “debiasing” while training, by encouraging models that are NOT able to predict a patient’s age or other variables, from the input image, see for example Abbasi et al.

 These approaches seem to be at odds with each other.
-The aim of the project would be to look at comparing these two strategies for a specific application (e.g. skin lesions, chest x-rays) both in terms of performance, but also other relevant metrics, recently recommended by the community.
+An initial comparison of the two strategies applied to skin lesion data has been done by Raumanns et al. The aim of the project would be to look at comparing these two strategies for a different application.
+The strategies will be compared both in terms of performance, bias/fairness, but also other relevant metrics, recently recommended by the community.

-Multiple projects are possible, groups of 2 preferred.
-Ideally you should have experience with deep learning and the HPC at ITU.
+Groups of 2 KDS/KCS students preferred.
+You must have experience with deep learning and the HPC at ITU.